AndyMtz04/JobReport/README.md

 Install Postgresql

+For Linux, install, with a package manager, postgresql-devel and python-devel

-Install BeautifulSoup 4, Requests, sqlalchemy, and pushbullet.py
+Install with pip BeautifulSoup 4, requests, sqlalchemy, and pushbullet.py

+Use template/template_main.py as a template and place it in JobReport/ directory

+Use template/log_config.json as a template and place it in JobReport/ directory

+Use template/template_models.py as a empalte and place it in JobReport/job/ directory

+Update the constants in template_main.py with the appropriate settings

+Update the constant in job/template_models.py with the database URI

+run template_main.py script

 # Example
 ![Alt text](https://github.com/AndyMtz04/jobreporter/blob/master/images/soup_arguments.png)

-In this example and in example.py, craigslist job posting area is being used to demonstrate the script.
+In templates/template_main.py, craigslist job posting area is used to demonstrate the script.

 Bs4 navigates through the black and red rectangles to scrape job links.